junxit/us-congress-bills-112/metadata.md

 - 2011-11-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 11/14/2011 H7416-7417)
 - 2011-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 11/14/2011 H7416-7417)
 - 2011-11-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2011-11-30 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2012-01-24 — Referred to the Committee on Environment and Public Works by unanimous consent.
+- 2012-01-24 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2012-01-24 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.